The 20th century

 4,000,000 BTU model GBU-400.
 Residential, commercial, and industrial models

 as well as burner systems are also available.
+Must specify corn or pellet model at time of order.

 If you are thinking of